Ashwini728/ProjectTaskTracker/README.md

 # Project Task Tracker - Planora

 A web-based task tracking and project management platform designed to simplify team collaboration and streamline productivity.
-Built with the MERN stack, Palnora allows team members and project managers to organize tasks efficiently and communicate effectively.
+Built with the MERN stack, Planora allows team members and project managers to organize tasks efficiently and communicate effectively.

 ---